-Millions of people are interested in plastic surgery, such as liposuction or a tummy tuck, but not as many know about labiaplasty, which is called Labiaplasty.
-This procedure is huge in Houston and Dr. Steinberg is one of the many leading plastic surgeons for Labiaplasty.
+Millions of people are interested in plastic surgery, such as liposuction or a tummy tuck, but not as many know about labia surgery, which is called Labiaplasty.
+This surgical procedure is huge in Houston and Dr. Steinberg is one of the many leading plastic surgeons for Labiaplasty.
 There are several reasons to get Labiaplasty, but many women want labiaplasty after childbirth to make the vaginal walls tighter and address other issues.

 Below is more information about labiaplasty and how it can enhance your quality of life.

 Most women who have a labiaplasty cosmetic surgery fall into three groups.
 Some have function problems because of an enlarged labia, while others want enhanced aesthetics and self-esteem.
 The last group has a mix of aesthetic and function concerns.

 Labiaplasty, which can be part of a mommy makeover, may be paired with a clitoral hood reduction to remove some of the skin surrounding the clitoris.
 This procedure may be done to enhance the appearance or provide more sexual pleasure.

 Some of the reasons women have a labiaplasty are: